 Audit Regulations & Guidance

-Registered to carry on audit work in the UK and Ireland, and regulated for a range of investment business activities by the Institute of Chartered Accountants in England and Wales.
+Registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England and Wales.
 Details about our audit registration can be viewed at http://www.auditregister.org.uk/for the UK, and ‘cro.ie/auditors’ for Ireland, under reference number C004161440.

 Professional Indemnity Insurance